Skip to main content

 Open Modules and Trinity Electives do not need to be replicated abroad as the requirement for breadth of learning will be fulfilled on the basis of what Erasmus/ non-EU exchanges achieve towards a diverse experience of education.
 You may opt to take additional modules while abroad as breadth but are not required to do so.

-If I'm on a Major with Minor pathway would I be expected to take modules in my Minor while abroad?
+If I'm on a Single Honours and New Minor Subject Major with Minor pathway would I be expected to take modules in my Minor subject while abroad?

-Yes, you will need to study both of your subjects while abroad.
-Please check here to find out who many credits you will need in each subject.
+Yes, you are expected to study both of your subjects while abroad.
+Please read the Student Advise Document for Single Honours students on a Major with Minor Pathway to find out who many credits you will need in each subject.

 Does my year abroad count towards my degree?